-Join George Maestri for an in-depth discussion in this video Head turns and head motion, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Head turns and head motion, part of Learning Character Animation.

 …Let's take a look at how to animate the head of a character.…We're going to start with a very simple animation.…We're going to start with a head turn.…Now a head turn is actually a little more…complex than it may seem, because we have to account…for the weight of the character as well as the…character's intention, where his attention is focused and so on.…So, I have a basic character here in a neutral pose.…Let's start with a…head turn.…I'm going to select the character's head controller,…and we're going to rotate him probably…about to his right, about 20 degrees or so, and we're going to set a key.…